Overview

 Opening Hours & Admission

 Ticket prices (GBP): Adult £6, Child (5‑17) £4, Concession £4.50, Family up to 5 people £18.
-Annual passes and group rates are also available; see the table above for details.
-Tickets are purchased on site – online booking is not currently offered.
+Annual passes and group rates are also available; tickets are purchased on site.
+Guided tours are included with the admission fee.

 Accessibility